-VOLCANO ULTRA MARATHON VUM is a 265km race with 5 self-contained stages.
+VOLCANO ULTRA MARATHON VUM is a 200km race with 6 self-contained stages.
 Each competitor must carry a rucksack containing their essential equipment, food and personal equipment.
 Participants must follow the route marked by the organisers, and have a road book or map.
-VOLCANO ULTRA MARATHON will take place in APRIL 2019 (DATES TO BE CONFIRMED)
+VOLCANO ULTRA MARATHON will take place in APRIL 2019.

 VOLCANO ULTRA MARATHON will take place in April (COSTA RICA) with the following itinerary: